If you need inspiration for a winter wonderland themed party then check out this balanced mix of fun food ideas from my daughter's party recently.

 A party is not a party in my house until there are cocktail sausages.
 Enough said.

 These store-bought pretzel sticks made nice woody-looking 'arms'.
 Eskimo lollies are another easy supermarket item to pick up that is in keeping with the theme.

 Lastly we sent the kids home with a signature handcrafted cookie.
 Its easy to do.

-This snowflake cookie is topped with fondant which is gently ice coloured, textured with a stoney look from the manly impression mat set, shaped with the same cookie cutter, stuck on with sugar glue, finished with a dash of glacier glitter and presented in a favour bag.
+This snowflake cookie is topped with fondant which is gently ice coloured, with the same snowflake cookie cutter, stuck on with sugar glue, finished with a dash of glacier glitter and presented in a favour bag.

 Big smiles all around!